greglook/hoard/README.md

 is designed to safely store backup snapshots of a directory tree in insecure storage mediums like a portable drive or a cloud provider.

+**NOTE:** I worked on this until the prototype stage, then discovered that [Borg](https://www.borgbackup.org/) already exists and does everything I planned to and more.
+This was a fun experiment, but I'm shelving it in favor of a widely-supported tool.

 ## Design